 Until we are profitable, we will need significant additional funds to develop our business and sustain our operations.
-We sold shares of convertible preferred stock and warrants to purchase shares of our common stock in January 2017, June 2016 and December 2015, and any additional sales of shares of our common stock or other securities exercisable into our common stock are likely to have a dilutive effect on some or all of our then existing stockholders.
+We sold shares of convertible preferred stock and warrants in June 2016 and December 2015, and any additional sales of shares of our common stock or other securities exercisable into our common stock are likely to have a dilutive effect on some or all of our then existing stockholders.
 Resales of newly issued shares in the open market could also have the effect of lowering our stock price, thereby increasing the number of shares we may need to issue in the future to raise the same dollar amount and consequently further diluting our outstanding shares.